 Table of Contents

 Once you've got your PCB layout finished and you're ready to start preparing for manufacturing, one of the critical steps is to create PCB Gerber files.
 These files are used by PCB manufacturers to prepare stencils for photoresist exposure and subsequent etching.
 When you're ready to create your Gerber files, you need the right set of CAM processor tools that can take data from your PCB layout.
 Altium Designer helps make the process for generating Gerber files quick and easy without forcing you to use an external program.
 In this article, we'll guide you through this process of how to make PCB Gerber files and show some example tasks you might need to perform to generate them.

 In an earlier post, we focused on creating a schematic for a simple active amplifier, then we created a simple 1-layer PCB layout from this schematic.
 The finalized layout is shown in the window below.
 We only have features in 2 layers on this board (1 silkscreen layer, 1 top PCB layer), as well as vias on some nets.

 Finalized op-amp PCB layout with vias and silkscreen visible.

-If we want to generate Gerber files for this PCB, we need to add a new OutJob file to the project.
+If we want to create Gerber files for this PCB, we need to add a new OutJob file to the project.
 From here, you can create a host of deliverables for your PCB, including:

 - Bills of materials in PDF or Excel format